 The connections you make during your Rustic Pathways trip will outlast everything, and in order for them to be the strongest possible, you need to devote your full attention to creating and nurturing them.
 Doing so begins with setting down your phone.

-Do you have a story to share about your travel experiences?
-Please comment below.
-If not or you’re thinking about your next adventure, request a copy of our 2018 catalog and find the right spring break or summer program for you.
+Interested in reading about more travel experiences?
+Check out our Alumni Stories.
+If you’re thinking about your next adventure, explore our programs page to find the right spring break or summer program for you.

 Originally from a small town in Massachusetts, Emily realized her dreams of living in the mountains when she moved to Jackson Hole, Wyoming in the fall of 2014.
 Prior to that, Emily lived and worked in NYC after graduating from Colgate University with a dual degree in Spanish and Environmental Studies.
 This is Emily’s first experience working with Rustic Pathways but has done a number of service and travel programs in the past including trips to the Dominican Republic, Spain, and Romania.
 Emily is passionate about playing in the mountains, yoga, cooking, and art.